Stone Barns Center is now managing 300+ acres in the Rockefeller State Park Preserve

 June 2018 marked the beginning of Stone Barns Center’s agricultural management of 350 acres of grasslands bequeathed by David Rockefeller to the Rockefeller State Park Preserve.
 This transition celebrates the heritage of this magnificent landscape and advances the partnership between the Preserve and Stone Barns through a Conservation Action Plan (CAP) that connects agricultural stewardship and ecosystems management.
 We are hopeful that over time, this relationship will demonstrate the positive impact that regenerative agriculture can have not only in protecting communities from the worst ravages of climate change, but also in helping reverse the course of global warming.

 We have placed benches at key points along the system of trails across the Preserve where you can observe the dynamic relationships between nature and domesticated systems.
 We hope you will pause on these benches to take in the abundant beauty of these preserved lands.
-Download the PDF map here or pick up a hard copy from either the Stone Barns Center Farm Store or the Preserve Visitor Center.
+Download the PDF map here or pick up a hard copy from the Preserve Visitor Center.

 The focus of the plan is a multi-species intensive grazing program, which in 2018, the pilot season, included 34 cows, 200 sheep, 30 goats, 800 hens and 300 ducks at a time.
 We use livestock grazing to manage these protected lands: the animals bring a range of services that have the potential to improve the biodiversity of wild plants and animals, soil health, carbon sequestration, and soil water retention and absorption, while also fortifying the grasslands that the animals themselves rely on.